blepping/ComfyUI-sonar/README.md

 Original Sonar Sampler implementation (for A1111): https://github.com/Kahsolt/stable-diffusion-webui-sonar

-My version basically just rips off this Sonar sampler implementation for Diffusers: https://github.com/alexblattner/modified-euler-samplers-for-sonar-diffusers/
+My version was initially based on this Sonar sampler implementation for Diffusers: https://github.com/alexblattner/modified-euler-samplers-for-sonar-diffusers/

-Noise generation functions copied from https://github.com/Clybius/ComfyUI-Extra-Samplers with only minor modifications.
+Many noise generation functions copied from https://github.com/Clybius/ComfyUI-Extra-Samplers with only minor modifications.
 I may have broken some of them in the process _or_ they may not have been suitable for use and I took them anyway.
 If they don't work it is not a reflection on the original source.

 `SonarPowerNoise` contributed by [elias-gaeros](https://github.com/elias-gaeros/).
 Thanks!